pablo19sc/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 curl https://yourvpclatticeservice.name
 ```

-If you have enabled your VPC Lattice service or service network for authorisation, then you will need to sign your requests to the endpoint in the **same region** that you have deployed the stack in -  the following example using the **--aws-sigv4** switch with curl demonstrates how to do this:
+If you have enabled your VPC Lattice service or service network for authorization, then you will need to sign your requests to the endpoint in the **same region** that you have deployed the stack in -  the following example using the **--aws-sigv4** switch with curl demonstrates how to do this:

 ```
 curl https://yourvpclatticeservice.name \